 Characteristics of Language

-With the change of time language is also being changed its form.
-Language is human, so it differs from animal communication in a few different ways.
-Every language has its own characteristics and objectives.
-However, let us know the characteristics of the language in brief: language is arbitrary, productive, creative, symbolic, systematic, vocalic, social, non-instinctive and conventional, language is a mean of communication and language is human, structurally complex and modifiable.
+Let us know the characteristics of language in brief: language is arbitrary, productive, creative, symbolic, systematic, vocalic, social, non-instinctive, and conventional; language is a system of communication, and language is human structurally complex and adaptable.

-The 10 characteristics of a language are given below.
+The ten characteristics of a language are given below.
 Please read carefully for proper understanding.

 1. Language is Arbitrary